7 Tips for Hard to Clean Surfaces

 Pots and other metal kitchen utensils often get dirty and oxidize with time and constant use.
 To keep from having to throw them away, prepare a mixture of baking soda and hydrogen peroxide and scrub your dirty pots and utensils with a sponge.
 You’ll be surprised by the results!

 Although its function is to wash clothes, the washing machine accumulates dirt with the passage of time which can prevent it from properly cleaning your clothing.

 To keep this from becoming a problem, regularly add a mixture of baking soda and vinegar to the wash cycle.

 See also: Make Your Own Homemade Stain Remover

-Grease often adheres to surfaces and requires a good cleaning formula to remove it.
+Grease often adheres to hard to clean surfaces and requires a good formula to remove it.

 Window and door frames

 These areas of the home tend to accumulate dust and grime that, if not eliminated, can cause allergies on top of staining surfaces.

 To properly clean them, mix some baking soda with vinegar and use a brush or cloth to remove the grime.

 For stains on wood surfaces like doors, furniture and floors, nothing works better than toothpaste.
 The only thing you need to do is rub a little toothpaste on the surface you want to clean.
 After 30 minutes, scrub with a brush or wet sponge.